arcadellama/plex-nowplaying/README.md

 - 2 No XML file found

 ### Roadmap
-- [x] Remove BASHisms and make it pure sh/posix compatible
+- [ ] Add PLEX AUTH TOKEN option for servers without local auth turned off
 - [ ] Reduce the dependancy on grep and sed
 - [ ] Add colors, bold, italics, etc.
 - [ ] Create a MAKEFILE for installation
+- [x] Remove BASHisms and make it pure sh/posix compatible